casillajec/pygame-ai/docs/guide.rst

             self.rect.move_ip(velocity)

-The only difference between this and the regular **CircleNPC** is in the **update** function, in this one we create a :py:class:`~.kinematic.SteeringOutput` to act as the **gravity**, we then only consider the AI steering along the x axis, finally we get a total **velocity** composed of the NPC velocity plus the velocity induced by gravity.
+The only difference between this and the regular **CircleNPC** is in the **update** function; in this one we create a :py:class:`~.kinematic.SteeringOutput` to act as the **gravity**; we then only consider the AI steering along the x axis, finally we get a total **velocity** composed of the NPC's velocity plus the velocity induced by gravity.
 This way we separate the velocity produced by the actual NPC from the one produced by any external force (in this case gravity).

-Now we only need to instantiate this NPC and do all neccesary actions to have it function like the rest of the entities (add it to the gravity entities list, assign it an AI behavior, update, blit and apply drag).
+Now we only need to instantiate this NPC and do all necessary actions to have it function like the rest of the entities (add it to the gravity entities list, assign it an AI behavior, update, blit and apply drag).